A better hitch

 It can be compared to a few other hitches also.

 I’d be interested to hear comments.
-Especially for this tie used in a multiwrap solution for lengthwise pull (pic 3)
+Especially for this tie used in a multiwrap solution for lengthwise pull hitch 1A(pic 3)

 In all cases, your S.Part too directly/IMMEDIATELY